animate1978/MB-Lab/docs/skin_editor.rst

 Skin Editor
 ===========

-MB-Lab provides a procedural skin editor that can be used with Cycles or EEVEE.
+MB-Lab provides a custom shader editor that can be used with Cycles or EEVEE.

 .. image:: images/skin_editor_01.png